Dave-team/Knowledge-base/Priorities.md

 **Communication**
 - When communicating, focus on adding the strategy, impact and context.
 Why do we do certain things?
 How does it relate back to our strategy?
 What is the so what?
 This is true for team, stakeholder, partners, Lookerpaps communication.
+- Make sure to shoutout to people involved in the projects.
 - Written communication - focus on answer first.
 The amount of context and how upfront the impact is communicated depends on severity of what is being done.
   - Context: We have done X. We have done this because of X / this allows Y to do X
   - So what: how does it relate to strategy?